 The minor in entrepreneurship provides students who may be interested in either developing a business or working in a startup with the chance to explore entrepreneurship as a career option and acquire the skills that can help them be successful.
 Students completing the minor will develop an understanding of the venture creation process including how to generate and develop a new business concept, apply quantitative and qualitative methods and analytical tools to identify and evaluate entrepreneurial opportunities, use data and analysis to create and evaluate a business plan, and evaluate different funding sources for a new venture.
-A critical element of the program is an internship working with an emerging for-profit startup or socially-beneficial organization to develop a formal business plan or growth plan.
+A critical element of the program is an internship working with an emerging for-profit startup or socially-beneficial organization to develop an in-depth case study of the venture and founders, formal business plan or growth plan.

 The entrepreneurship minor is open to all students via an application process through the Center for Innovation and Entrepreneurship.
-Accepted business school students can begin the minor after they have earned 60 units.
-For students outside the business school, prerequisites for the core courses should be completed in the sophomore year.
+Accepted business school students may begin the minor courses after they have completed 60 units.
+For students outside the business school, prerequisites for MGMT 164 should ideally be completed in the sophomore year.
+International students should contact the Global Engagement Office for information on internship eligibility.

 Requirements for the Minor